-Common Bleeding Heart Dicentra spectabilis

-Height: 3 feet Spread: 3 feet
+Height: 32 inches Spread: 3 feet

 Spacing: 30 inches

-Sunlight: 1
+Sunlight: (

+lacktrian

 Hardiness Zone: 1

-Other Names: Old Fashioned Bleeding Heart

 Description:

+Easy to grow, bushy mound of fern-like. light green foliage featuring long, arching stems of white, dangling heart shaped flowers; an excellent addition to borders, cutting gardens or garden beds; blooms in early spring before going summer dormant

+Ornamental Features

-Bushy upright mounded selection features blue-green fern-like foliage and arching stems of heart shaped locket flowers with white protruding petals; excellent for shaded borders and beds; beautiful cut flower; goes into summer dormancy Ornamental Features Common Bleeding Heart features delicate nodding pink heart-shaped flowers with white tips dangling from the stems from late spring to early summer.
-Its ferny compound leaves remain bluish-green in colour throughout the season.
-Landscape Attributes Common Bleeding Heart is an herbaceous perennial with a mounded form.
+White Bleeding Heart features delicate nodding white heart-shaped flowers dangling from the stems from late spring to early summer.
+Its ferny compound leaves remain light green in colour throughout the season.

+Landscape Attributes

+White Bleeding Heart is an herbaceous perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

+This plant will require occasional maintenance and upkeep, and should be cut back in late fall in preparation for winter.
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
+It has no significant negative characteristics.

+White Bleeding Heart is recommended for the following landscape applications;

+- Mass Planting - General Garden Use

+White Bleeding Heart flowers Photo courtesy of NetPS Plant Finder

-Common Bleeding Heart flowers Photo courtesy of NetPS Plant Finder
+White Bleeding Heart flowers Photo courtesy of NetPS Plant Finder